Why You Keep Self-Sabotaging (And How to Finally Stop)

 Creating problems in things that are going well — the relationship that becomes suddenly complicated, the opportunity that gets mysteriously derailed, the good thing that somehow does not survive.

-These are different expressions of the same underlying dynamic: the part of you that is afraid has found a way to prevent the outcome that feels threatening.
+Different expressions of the same underlying dynamic: the part of you that is afraid has found a way to prevent the outcome that feels threatening.

 Why the Pattern Persists